-Joget is a user friendly open source no-code / low-code application platform that empowers everyday people to build, deliver, monitor and maintain business process management applications.
-It supports full-fledged agile development capabilities such as processes, forms, lists, CRUD and UI.
-There are several ways of installing Joget, in this article I’ll show you how to setup your environment in just a few steps.
+Joget is a user-friendly open-source no-code / low-code application platform that empowers everyday people to build, deliver, monitor, and maintain business process management applications.
+It supports full-fledged agile development capabilities such as processes, forms, lists, CRUD, and UI.
+There are several ways of installing Joget, in this article I’ll show you how to set up your environment in just a few steps.
 You’ll be up and running in no-time.
-I’m gong to do this by Installing Joget on Ubuntu using Docker compose.
+I’m going to do this by Installing Joget on Ubuntu using Docker compose.

 Logon to your Ubuntu server using a terminal window, and enter the following commands:

 $ hostnamectl set-hostname hostname

 Add the following line to the hosts file: